mst-chain/docs/WHITEPAPER.md

 These components empower developers and enterprises to build on MST with ease, accelerating real-world integration.

-16\.4 Vision of the MST Ecosystem
+16.4 Vision of the MST Ecosystem

 The MST Ecosystem aims to create a **self-sustaining and industry-adaptive infrastructure** that doesn’t just keep up with blockchain trends—it sets new standards.
 MST’s long-term goal is to become:

 - A **foundational infrastructure layer** for businesses seeking privacy, traceability, and smart automation.
-- A **platform-neutral facilitator** that bridges traditional systems with decentralized operations.
+- B **platform-neutral facilitator** that bridges traditional systems with decentralized operations.
-- A **community-led innovation hub** where DAO-governed upgrades, validator incentives, and toolkits all converge to support mass adoption.
+- C **community-led innovation hub** where DAO-governed upgrades, validator incentives, and toolkits all converge to support mass adoption.

 ## <a name="_2zotdq1eeymw"></a>17.
 Conclusion
 MST Blockchain represents a next-generation layer-1 infrastructure that reimagines decentralization by prioritizing inclusivity, transparency, and trust at every layer of its design.
 Built on a hybrid Proof of Staked Authority (PoSA) consensus, MST achieves a strong balance between speed, security, and governance—ensuring the network remains both high-performing and resilient against malicious actors.